gjgd/contract-guardian/README.md

 You only have to trust that your guardian will give ownership to an address you have control of when you lost your keys (and when the challenge period is over).

+### What happens if an attacker steals my private keys?

+If an attacker steals your private keys, you can potentially recover ownership with your guardian, if the attacker forgets to reset the guardian...

 ## Running the tests